 May be best suited for people in recovery from substance use, friends or family of people with a substance use disorder or professionals.

-Presenter: Susan Smart (The Center for Health Care Services)
+Presenter: Tu’Sheila Stewart (The Center for Health Care Services), Jacob Benavides (The Center for Health Care Services)

 May be best suited for people looking to improve their life, well-being, and self-care skills, or professionals.

 9:30-10:00 a.m.
 Pearls of Wisdom in a World of Mental Health Disparities